Scheme of assistance

 the work that needs to be done is your responsibility under your tenancy agreement, and has been for the last two years, or

 you need to adapt your home for a disabled person who lives there, or reinstate a previously adapted house, or

 the work must be done for the health, safety or security of the occupants.
 In particular, this includes repair work or work to provide a fire escape or other fire precautions.

 If you're a tenant, you must get your landlord's permission before applying.
 If you want to adapt your rented accommodation, or change back a property that has been adapted previously, your landlord can't withhold their permission unreasonably.
 You can find out more about getting adaptations done in rented accommodation.

 Agricultural and crofting tenants can also apply.
 However, the work must count as an improvement for which you would receive compensation once your tenancy ends.
 When you get this compensation, a deduction will be made to pay back the grant or loan.
-You can find out more about compensation for agricultural tenants leaving a tenancy and compensation for crofters leaving a tenancy.

 Are there any situations where the council has to give me a grant?

 If you are adapting your home for a disabled person, the council may have to give you a grant to help pay for the work.
 The page on help to pay for adaptations explains the circumstances in more detail.